What is Anchor Text?

 Do nofollow links need anchor text optimization?

-While nofollow links pass less direct SEO value, they still contribute to your overall anchor text profile.
+While nofollow links pass less direct authority value, they still contribute to your overall anchor text profile.
 Google sees and analyzes all links.
 Maintaining natural diversity across all link types is still best practice.